 She always has beautifully done fingernails, and I sometimes tell her how pretty they are.
-We don't really talk, she's always in a hurry with business, but lately she seems frazzled all the time, like everything is always going wrong.
+We don't talk, she's always in a hurry with business, but lately, she seems frazzled all the time, like everything is always going wrong.
 I try to be patient even though I'm usually in a hurry at 6:00 am.

 It was my turn to be shocked.
 She was a healthy looking woman who cared enough about her looks to have her nails done professionally.
 She didn't look sick at all.
-When I asked what happened, he said, "Well, the family really doesn't want to talk about it", and gave me a sad look.
+When I asked what happened, he said, "Well, the family doesn't want to talk about it," and gave me a sad look.

 I'm hurt, and Jesus is hurt.
-He put me in that spot at that time and I missed it.
+He put me in that spot at that time, and I missed it.
 I wanted to tell that lady, "I'm sorry, I'm sorry, I'm sorry," but it's too late.
-When this lady stood before God and said, "No one cared and I didn't know what to do", I believe God said, "My servant Carolyn was there, what did she do?"
+When this lady stood before God and said, "No one cared, and I didn't know what to do," I believe God said, "My servant Carolyn was there, what did she do?"
 And the answer was, "Who was Carolyn?"

 Jesus said to help the hurting, be a friend, and lead the lost to Him.
 How can we do that if we are not willing to risk rejection to do it?
-Because I didn't want to be embarrassed or rejected, this ladie's life is forfeit.
-Maybe I could have helped, or maybe I couldn't, but I should have tried.
+Because I didn't want to be embarrassed or rejected, this lady's life is forfeit.
+Maybe I could have helped, or perhaps I couldn't, but I should have tried.
 God will forgive me, but He expects me to start putting into action what I have learned.

 Now I have to forgive myself.
 Matt.
 25 says, "I was hungry and you fed me, I was thirsty and you gave me a drink, I was homeless, and you gave me a room, I was shivering and you gave me clothes, I was sick and you stopped to visit, I was in prison and you came to me."

-The Message bible in Matt.25 says, "The Master was furious.
+The Message Bible in Matt.25 says, "The Master was furious.
 That's a terrible way to live!
 It's criminal to live cautiously like that!
 If you knew I was after the best, why did you do less than the least?"